 Libertalia returns!
 The persistence of the Pirate Utopia legend places this semi-mythical paradise on the island of St. Marie, close to the birthplace of coffee in the Madagascar / Reunion Island region.
 The Pirate Utopia was frequented by many of the South Seas Pirate groups, and developed into a (somewhat, for pirates) stable community for decades.
 Therefore we assume that savvy pirates, who preferred coffee to rum historically, created blends from the local coffee shrubbery.
 Interestingly, there could have been dozens of indigenous species near them, including quite a few Robusta varieties.

 8 ounce bags.
-Please choose ground coffee or whole bean.
+Ground coffee only.

 This stuff is magical!